Worstjibs/DisJockey/README.md

 I've included a skeleton `appsettings.json` file in the root of the repo, you'll need to populate each of the empty properties with corresponding values and put it in the API folder.

-Finally, you need to add `https://localhost:5001/signin-discord` to the redirect URLs for your Discord Application, which is to ensure Discord Auth is successful.
+Finally, you need to add `{Application Hostname}/signin-discord` to the redirect URLs for your Discord Application, which is to ensure Discord Auth is successful.

 # Running

 You can launch the app by running `dotnet run` from inside the API folder.
 I've also included vscode launch options so you can debug through that.

+I've started using Visual Studio 2019, so have included the Angular App as an existing Website to view within the IDE.

 To make changes to Angular, you'll need to run `ng build` inside the client folder, as the API needs to serve static HTML files for Discord Authentication to work (this might be possible with `ng serve` but I haven't managed it).
 You can use the argument `--watch` to automatically build the Angular solution when you make changes to it.